May 11, 2019

 Can I live with other dogs?: Yes

-Noelle is an 8-week old Cavalier King Charles cross puppy who is being fostered in the West Midlands.
-She is a wonderful, well rounded little bundle of mischief and fun.
+Betty is a wonderful, well rounded little bundle of mischief and fun.
 As with all young puppies, she has a battery life of around 30 minutes and needs a good hour to re-charge.
 When not sleeping she plays, eats and gets in to mischief.
 You will need to make sure you home is puppy proof and you love puppy kisses!

-In the home – As a young puppy, Noelle is not housetrained although she is starting to stick to a pattern.
+In the home – As a young puppy, Betty is not housetrained although she is starting to stick to a pattern.
 She does not distinguish between soft toys and electric cables so your home will need to be puppy proof.
 She sleeps in her own space and settles well at night.

-Type of home – She would fit into a wide range of homes.
+Type of home – Betty would fit into a wide range of homes.
 As a pup she would need someone around most of the time to continue her training and socialising.
 She can live with sensible children but not too young as puppy teeth hurt if she nibbles you.
 She would like lots of chew toys and things to keep her active as she grows.
 Somewhere warm and cosy to recharge her battery is a must.
 She can live with another dog or dogs but she may be too bouncy for old dogs.

 More Details